farlowdw/software-development-handbook/docs/templates/mental-models.md

       3. Both left++ and right--
 ```

+This method will have a linear time complexity of $O(n)$, where `n = arr.length`, so long as the work done inside the `while` loop is $O(1)$.

 #### Two iterables as input (start points at beginning)

 The following manner of implementing the two pointers technique is notably applicable when the problem has two iterables as input (e.g., two arrays).

 1. Create two pointers, one for each iterable.
 Each pointer should start at the first index.
 2. Use a `while` loop until one of the pointers reaches the end of its iterable.
-3. At each iteration of the loop, move the pointers forwards.
+3. At each iteration of the loop, move at least one pointer.
 This means incrementing either one of the pointers or both of the pointers.
-Deciding which pointers to move will depend on the problem being solved.
+Deciding which pointers to move will depend on the problem we are trying to solve.
 4. Because our `while` loop will stop when one of the pointers reaches the end, the other pointer will not be at the end when the loop finishes.
-Sometimes, we need to iterate through all elements - if this is the case, then you will need to write extra code here to make sure both iterables are exhausted.
+Sometimes, we need to iterate through all elements &#8212; if this is the case, then you will need to write extra code here to make sure both iterables are exhausted.

 ```a title="Pseudocode"
 function fn(arr1, arr2):